zencd/suspender/README.md

 ## todo p1

 - remove screenshots from storage when tab closed
-- retina: switch from background image to IMG to be able to transform scale(0.5, 0.5)
 - remove a tab - it still stays in the tab list (debug tabs)
 - don't suspend tabs which needs "Confirm Form Resubmission"
 - does tabs get restored with the same tab id?
 - call chrome.tabs.discard() on suspended tabs after timeout
 - check for presence of TGS because it hooks on discard()
-- I manually rescale retina images, try pass 'scale: 1' to H2C instead

 ## todo p2